What is Sustainability?

 These days, engineers, designers, and maintenance professionals have a wealth of software and technology that makes it easier than ever to draw up designs that are more cost effective, stronger, and durable than ever before, and maintain them when problems arise.

-For example, let’s start with Revit.
-The computer program allows designers to create 3D models and see how a building will perform before construction begins.
+For example, Revit and 3D Laser Scanners.
+These tools work together to gather information about a space down to an 1/8 of an inch and then designers and engineers can pull that information to create completely accurate 3D models to see how the building will perform before a hammer is ever swung.
 On the maintenance side, consider the fact that modern HVAC systems can now self-monitor and let maintenance workers know in advance when a repair will need to be made.
 In the past, maintenance was mostly reactive as workers were first alerted to problems when the breakdown had already occurred.

 When it comes to materials, a minor example of how far we have come as an industry can be found with LED light bulbs.
 In the days when fluorescent bulbs illuminated warehouses across the country, maintenance required taking out a lift and hoisting someone 35 feet in the air, potentially multiple times a year.
 Furthermore, entire closets dedicated simply to light bulbs had to be kept due to the need for frequent changes.
 LED bulbs have essentially eliminated this headache as they last 2-4 times longer, operate on far less electricity, and shine brighter than ever before.

-I don’t have a crystal ball, but in the future, I can only imagine that technology will continue to drive the way we renovate buildings and help them last longer than ever.
-The consensus is that technology like augmented reality will be introduced to the industry, which could allow construction professionals to scan a job site with a few clicks on their smart phones to make sure standards of work are being met and identify issues that could arise in the future.
+Technology will continue to drive the way we renovate buildings and help them last longer for our clients.
+The consensus is that technology like augmented reality will become industry standard, which would allow construction professionals to scan a job site with a few clicks on their smart phones to make sure standards of work are being met and identify issues that could arise in the future.

 Sustainability is a popular word in the industry, but one that tends to take on a different definition depending on who you ask.